channelaccess/ca_matlab/Readme.md

 # Overview
 The __ca_matlab__ package provides an easy to use Channel Access library for Matlab.
-This document describes how to use the package within Matlab.
+It is cross platform and runs on all major operating systems - Linux, Windows, Mac OS X.

 The latest release of this package can be downloaded [here](https://github.com/channelaccess/ca_matlab/releases).

 The *prerequisites* for this package is *Matlab2015a* or later.
-There are no other dependencies beside that (just include the Jar as described below).
+There are no other dependencies (just include the Jar as described below).

 # Configuration